Osmosis treatment in 5 steps [manual]

 Polyester boot met osmose kaal

-When the laminate has dried sufficiently, you can smooth the hull with International Watertite epoxy putty.
+When the laminate has dried sufficiently, you can fair the hull with International Watertite epoxy putty.
 Watertite is extremely water-resistant and is easy to apply due to its 1:1 mix ratio.
 You can also use homemade filler made of fast epoxy resin combined with red microballoons.
-Read more about smoothing the boat's hull here.
+Read more about fairing the boat's hull here.

-Now clean and degrease the surface well with acetone before continuing.
+Now clean and degrease the surface well with acetone or Natusafe (a environmentally friendly degreaser) before continuing.

-Now you will apply two layers of twill fabric and epoxy.
+After filling, cleaning and degreasing, it is time to apply two layers of twill fabric with universal epoxy.
 Epoxy from Polyestershoppen.com does not contain any solvents and is therefore completely vapour-tight when processed properly.
 Apply the fabric with several people.
 Someone cuts the fabric and applies it to the boat, someone else rolls epoxy over the hull, for example.

 When you have laminated the entire hull, we recommend covering the surface with a layer of peelply.
 This tear-off fabric prevents a wax layer from forming on the epoxy and you needn't sand the boat when you are going to apply the coating.
 If you continue after 24 hours of curing, you can easily pull the tear-off fabric (peelply) off again.